Paulmicha/common-web-tools/README.md

 -- From Alex Hudson's article (2017/10/14) : [Software architecture is failing](https://www.alexhudson.com/2017/10/14/software-architecture-failing/)

+Another question is the "frontier" (delimitation).
+What modularity teaches is to hide complexity.
+The issue of fragmentation (isolation) remains.

 ## Preprequisites

 - Local & remote hosts or VMs with bash support